Living With High-Functioning Anxiety

 - Ask for help, and accept it.
 Mental health professionals can help high-functioning anxiety sufferers understand themselves and change their relationship with anxiety.
 High-functioning anxiety is highly amenable to treatment, and people who suffer from it can enjoy significant improvement in their symptoms if they put a real effort into recovery.

 Diagnosis and Treatment

 Like other anxiety-related conditions, high-functioning anxiety responds very well to targeted therapy and other appropriate interventions, including limited use of medications and training in holistic healing methodologies.

-In the early stages of recovery, people with high-functioning anxiety can gain valuable insights and receive significant aid and support if they enroll in inpatient treatment programs offered by residential mental health facilities.
-In a peaceful, safe environment, surrounded by caring medical professionals and supportive peers, men and women with high-functioning anxiety can make enormous progress in a relatively short period of time.
+At Bridges to Recovery, we offer residential treatment for high-functioning anxiety in a peaceful, safe environment, surrounded by caring medical professionals and supportive peers, men and women with high-functioning anxiety can make enormous progress in a relatively short period of time.

 All high-functioning anxiety sufferers need to learn coping skills, to prevent their existing anxiety from taking control.
 But as patients progress through individual, peer group, and family therapy, deepen their knowledge of holistic healing and stress management techniques, and take moderate doses of anti-anxiety medications as recommended, their anxiety symptoms will begin to decrease in frequency and intensity, opening new opportunities for personal growth and improvement.

 With a continuing commitment to healing, high-functioning anxiety sufferers can learn to function more successfully than ever before.
 Treatment plus effective self-help strategies make this kind of victory possible, as many other anxiety sufferers have already discovered.